onikhalid/onikhalid/README.md

-- 👋 Hi, I’m @onikhalid
+- 👋 Hi, I’m @onikhalid, I’m a web developer.
+I spend every day experimenting with HTML, CSS, and JavaScript
-- 👀 I’m interested in web development
+- 👀 I’m interested inmaking connections with like-minded web developers who are dedicated to making the web a better place
-- 🌱 I’m currently learning CSS and JS
+- 🌱 I’m currently learning JS and React
-- 💞️ I’m looking to collaborate on CSS and JS projects
 - 📫 How to reach me onikhalidayo@gmail.com, twitter.com/onikhalidayo

 <!---